LEEClab/small_mammal_dispersal_model/code/README.md

 For detailed information see complete ODD protocol.

-* Define directories before run code.
+- Pay attention to define directories before run the code.